 Arthritis comes in several different forms including Osteoarthritis and Rheumatoid arthritis.
 Osteoarthritis causes the cartilage, that lies between and protects the bones, to break down.
 Once this cartilage wears down, the bones become exposed to each other causing them to then rub against each other.
 This rubbing can cause inflammation and send pain signals to the brain.
 This is contrasted with Rheumatoid arthritis, which is caused by your body’s own immune system degrading the cartilage.

-Arthritis can affect those of any gender or age, however, is most commonly seen as one ages.
+Arthritis can affect those of any gender or age, however, is most commonly seen when people get older.
 Arthritis, specifically Rheumatoid Arthritis, has a strong genetic component.
-Osteoarthritis is the most common form of arthritis and is know as “wear and tear arthritis” where previous joint injuries, overuse injuries, or obesity can be the primary cause.
+Osteoarthritis is the most common form of arthritis and is known as “wear and tear arthritis” where previous joint injuries, overuse injuries, or obesity can be the primary cause.

-The most common symptoms of arthritis include an ache or dull pain that is constant and gets worse throughout the day variant upon how active you are.
+The most common symptoms of arthritis include an ache or dull pain that is constant and gets worse throughout the day depending on how active you are.
 As it progresses, the pain becomes more debilitating.
 Occasionally, arthritis progresses to the point where individuals are not able to live their desired active lifestyle.
 We recommend seeing an orthopedic specialist prior to this point.

 Arthritis Treatment Options